X-rays are one of the most useful medical inventions of the 21st century.

 Most medical organizations feel that as long dentists provide lead aprons and/or lead collars, dental X-rays do not pose a serious risk.
 However, if you are still concerned about the health risks of X-rays, it is always your prerogative to refuse care.

-It may also help you to discuss the risks and benefits of X-rays with your dentist.
-As him or her how X-rays will impact your care, what specific machinery the dentistry uses, and whether or not X-rays are truly necessary for your specific situation.
-Never be afraid to ask your dentist questions, so that you can make as informed and educated a decision as possible.
+Discuss the risks and benefits of X-rays with your dentist.
+Ask them how X-rays will impact your care, what specific machinery the dentistry uses, and whether or not X-rays are truly necessary for your specific situation.
+Never be afraid to ask your dentist questions, so you can make as informed and educated a decision as possible.